 When you hear the song about chestnuts roasting on an open fire, don’t mistake these nuts for horse chestnuts.
-Horse chestnuts, also called conkers, are a very different nut.
+Horse chestnuts, also called conkers, are very different nuts.
 Are horse chestnuts edible?
 They are not.
-In general, toxic horse chestnuts should not be consumed by people, horses or other livestock.
+In general, toxic horse chestnuts should not be consumed by people, horses, or other livestock.
 Read on for more information about these poisonous conkers.

 About Toxic Horse Chestnuts

 You’ll find horse chestnut trees growing across the U.S., but they originally come from Europe’s Balkan region.
 Brought to this country by the colonists, the trees are widely grown in America as attractive shade trees, growing to 50 feet (15 m.) tall and wide.

 The palmate leaves of the horse chestnuts are also attractive.
 They have five or seven green leaflets united in the center.
 The trees produce lovely white or pink spike flowers up to a foot (30.5 cm.) long that grow in clusters.

 These blossoms, in turn, produce spiny nutshells containing smooth, shiny seeds.
 They are termed horse chestnuts, buckeyes, or conkers.
 They resemble edible chestnuts but are, in fact, TOXIC.

 The horse chestnut’s fruit is a spiny green capsule 2 to 3 inches (5-7.5 cm.) in diameter.
 Each capsule contains two horse chestnuts or conkers.
 The nuts appear in autumn and fall to the ground as they ripen.
 They often display a whitish scar at the base.

 Can You Eat Horse Chestnuts?